Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 };
 ```

-In addition to inheriting our `Dataset`'s `MiniDataset` class, OneFlow also build other `XXXDataset`, they can add additional features in the base of existing `Dataset`.
-For example, `RandomShuffleDataset` can be used to shuffle data, `BatchDataset` can be used to read batch data.
-When it is all done, we finally call `StartLoadThread`, which is used to start the loading thread.
-We will trigger the override method `MiniDataset::Next` in `StartLoadThread`.
+As you can see, in addition to our own `MiniDataset` from `DataSet`, OneFlow also has a built-in `XXXDataSet` called **Modifier**.

+DataSet can add additional functionality to the existing `DataSet`, such as the above `BatchDataset` for batch reading.
+DataSet modifiers are located in the [user/data directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/user/data) and common decorators are:

+- BatchDataset：For batch reading data.
+- RandomShuffleDataset：Used to randomize the order of data
+- GroupBatchDataset：For a more customized grouping of batches and data with the same group id are placed in the same batch.
+More information can be found [here](https://github.com/Oneflow-Inc/oneflow/blob/267860bca25146f5053e8c878fe51231c1ced4ad/oneflow/user/data/coco_data_reader.cpp#L40).
+- DistributedTrainingDataset：For the distributed case where the data within an epoch is distributed equally among different nodes.
+More information can be found [here](https://github.com/Oneflow-Inc/oneflow/blob/267860bca25146f5053e8c878fe51231c1ced4ad/oneflow/user/data/distributed_training_dataset.h#L55)

+After everything is done, finally call the `StartLoadThread`.
+As the name implies, starting the loading thread in `StartLoadThread` and it will eventually trigger to override the `MiniDataset::Next`.

-The above construction of `MiniDataReader` can be used as a template.
-If you have no special requirements, you don't need to modify it in custom DataLoader.
+The above structure of `MiniDataReader` can be used as a template with no special requirements.
+There is no need to modify it during the implementation of the custom DataLoader.

 ## MiniDataset